Gold Coast, Queensland: Utilities

 The Hinze Dam 15 km southwest of Nerang is the population's main water supply.
 The Little Nerang Dam which feeds into Hinze Dam can supplement part of the city area's water needs, and both are managed by the city council directorate Gold Coast Water.
 Reforms of the way in which the water industry is structured have been announced by the State Government, with transfer of ownership and management of water services from local government to the state occurring in 2008–09.
 City of Gold Coast also sources water from Wivenhoe Dam, west of Brisbane for northern suburbs when the Hinze Dam, at one-tenth of Wivenhoe's capacity, becomes low.

 Water shortage and water restrictions have been current local issues, and a few new Gold Coast residential areas have recently included dual reticulation in their planning and development to supply water from a new water recycling plant being built concurrently.
 This will make available highly treated recycled water for use around the home in addition to potable water.
 The Gold Coast has received world recognition for this scheme in its Pimpama-Coomera suburbs.

-Gold Coast Water has also been recognised for its world leading HACCP water quality management system by the World Health Organization which published Gold Coast Water's system as a good model for managing water quality and safety from catchment to tap.
-The Gold Coast desalination plant, which opened in February 2009, has the capacity to supply up to 133 megalitres of desalinated water per day.
+Gold Coast Water has the capacity to supply up to 133 megalitres of desalinated water per day.

 Transport

 The car is the dominant mode of transport in the Gold Coast, with over 70% of people using it as their sole mode of travelling to work.
 The Gold Coast has an extensive network of arterial roads that link coastal suburbs with inland suburbs.
 In recent years, local and state governments have invested money in transport infrastructure on the Gold Coast to combat the increasing congestion on many of the city's roads.
-The Gold Coast has an extensive public transport network that includes buses, heavy rail & the new light rail for commuting to work, visiting attractions, and travelling to other destinations.
+The Gold Coast has an extensive public transport network that includes buses, heavy rail and light rail for commuting to work, visiting attractions, and travelling to other destinations.